 There’s no doubt artificial intelligence is transforming the very concept of work and, when combined with effective collaboration, the possibilities are endless.
-In this five-part blog series, I use my nearly 20 years of industry expertise to dive into these possibilities, imagining a world where AI meets collaboration—and work is never quite the same.
+In this six-part blog series, I use my nearly 20 years of industry expertise to dive into these possibilities, imagining a world where AI meets collaboration—and work is never quite the same.

 What happens when artificial intelligence meets collaboration?

 That question was on my mind back in October of 2018 when I participated in a Mitel Next demo.
 It leveraged the chatbot and agent assist skills of Google's AI platform in a Mitel contact center scenario.
 I was playing the role of a live agent who receives an escalation after a customer asks the chatbot a question it doesn’t have an answer to.
 In this case, the system set off a workflow that generated a warm handover from the bot to myself, and I connected with the customer via text.

 During the conversation, the Natural Language Understanding (NLU) unit took over.
 In the margin of my screen, it offered me potential answers to the customer’s questions, as well as potential collateral, websites and other assets the customer might find useful.
 Thus, the power of artificial intelligence was magnified tenfold by effective collaboration.

 When collaborating on a project, we often spend months suffering through weekly meetings, a long wish list of tasks and double-digit versions of files.
 Then we find out someone on another team made a decision that renders all our work useless and adds a month to the project completion date—that has already moved twice.

 This happens because the intersections of knowledge and responsibility in organizations aren't always apparent when we kick off a project.
 For example, we invite people to collaborate who we think are relevant stakeholders.
 We don't know if someone in a different department has proactively taken up the same project.
 And we make assumptions on the existence of data, or lack thereof, that someone we've never met may actually be an expert on.